 Finally, Jesus was a servant leader.
 He said that he did not come to be served but to serve.
 He was worthy of being worshiped as King, but yet washed the feet of his disciples and knowingly washed the feet of one who would betray Him (John 13:1-17).
 As Scotty Smith says, the humility and servant love of Jesus are to inhabit, inform, shape, and fuel every relationship in which we participate as God’s people.
 Jesus chose a towel and basin, not a scepter and title, to define leadership.
 Foot washing, not power taking, is the way of the gospel.

 Also, as we saw in Isaiah 53: 4-6, He was a sacrificial leader.
-He came to give his life as a ransom for many (Mark 20:28).
+He came to give his life as a ransom for many (Matthew 20:28).
 Jesus most importantly led by example and by how He lived His life.

 I’ll have much more to say about how to carry out Jesus’ way of leadership – servant leadership – in future articles.
 Here, I just wanted to introduce to you Jesus, the leader.
 What would you add to what I’ve listed about Jesus’ leadership?